Fidelity Active Trader Pro vs Thinkorswim in 2026

 Fee

-Both charge $0.65 per contract for online option trades.
-Neither broker charges a fee to open an account or has any account maintenance fees.
+Both companies charge $.65 per contract for online option trades.
+Neither broker charges any fees to open an account or any account maintenance fees.

 Visit Websites